kejaed/SullyText/README.md

 The talk included subtitles embedded in (most of) the video, so this is an attempt to create a first draft of a transcript from the subtitles.
 The engineer in me just couldn't resist.

-The latest raw transcript output is in [transcript.txt](https://raw.githubusercontent.com/kejaed/SullyText/master/transcript.txt).
+When the program is run, it creates an output file with one big long block of text.
+The latest output from the program is in [transcript.txt](https://raw.githubusercontent.com/kejaed/SullyText/master/transcript.txt).
+This raw output is of little use to anyone.

 Work on formatting the trasncript from the raw transcript, as well as adding text from the audio-only parts with no subtitles, can be found in this Google Doc: https://docs.google.com/document/d/1jCoMCCBY5VWUHY01jVSioqyrMCTInY3x2lLy2Aaox-I/edit?usp=sharing